roozy-io/idp/src/templating/crossplane-composition-functions.md

 > Terraform allows platform engineers to define modules and compose terraform resources.

 > As Crossplane is an extension to the kuberenets api, the resources need to be defined as
-> an arry in `yaml`.
+> an array in `yaml`.
 This makes the configuration management a tedious task, especially if the composition
 > consists of many resources.
 There will be too much yaml to handle.
 > Starting from version `1.11`, crossplane introduced the `v1alpha1` version of the composition functions.
 > With version `1.14` the functions api is versioned at `v1beta1`.